batter/s3_cors_fileupload/README.md

 If you are upgrading from an older version, please re-run the install generator with the `--skip-migration` option.
 The view templates (`_template_download`, `_template_upload`, `_template_uploaded`) often change to stay compatible with the new version(s) of the jQuery-File-Upload UI JavaScript.
+You will also need to re-compile your asset pipeline assets to get the latest versions of the javascript plugins if you precompile your assets.

 ## Installation
 Add this line to your application's Gemfile: